-The National Oceanic and Atmospheric Administration's (NOAA) National Marine Fisheries Service (NMFS) Office of Protected Resources (OPR) leads the administration and coordination of the Sea Turtle Stranding and Salvage Network (STSSN).
-The STSSN currently responds to and documents stranded sea turtles in coastal areas under U.S. jurisdiction along the Atlantic Ocean, Gulf of Mexico, and the U.S. Caribbean territorial sea.
+The National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) Office of Protected Resources (OPR) leads the administration and coordination of the Sea Turtle Stranding and Salvage Network (STSSN).
+The STSSN currently responds to and documents stranded1 sea turtles in coastal areas under U.S. jurisdiction along the Atlantic Ocean, Gulf of America (GOA, formerly Gulf of Mexico), and the U.S. Caribbean territorial sea.